 Glen S. Martin opened the Martin House restaurant in 1991.
 The effort was a family affair, involving his brother Gary Martin; his mother, Virginia M. (Buss) Martin (1932-2019); and his father, Stanley J. Martin.
 The Martin Family Realty Trust acquired the property in 1993, for $180,000.
 Their aspiration, Glen Martin wrote, was to serve the “growing number of Americans who yearn to eat exciting, contemporary American food; that is, cuisine embracing a whole world’s worth of cultural influences.”

-Left: A sign in the house explains the meaning of Snug Harbor: “Built around 1750 when Provincetown used its beach as a highway, this is one of the few old houses left which still is facing the shore road.
-Its 3 chimney complex encloses a Snug Harbor.”
+Left: A sign in the house explains the meaning of Snug Harbor.
+(See photo above.)
 Right: The Martin House sign was still hanging in 2008, two years after it closed.
 David W. Dunlap.

 Left: Glen S. Martin, in a photo by Jennifer Teeter.
 Right: Alex Mazzocca, in a photo by Jennifer Teeter.
 Both pictures are from the Aguacate Vieques website.

 Painting of Martin House by Dan Rupe, from the Aguacate Vieques website.